Sparks with Exchange SE & SharePoint Server

 -

-Connect calendar from hosted Exchange in Sparks.
-Appointments and meetings from one source – multi-backend calendar in one interface.
+Read and write calendar via Exchange Web Services (EWS) – including RSVP.
+Appointments and Sparks join links from one source; multi-backend calendar in one interface.

 -